 Jack IN / Jack OU

-- The 9V supply will feed the op-amp, with a simple 100K resistor divider (R7, R8) 4.5 Volts are generated to be used as a bias voltage (also known as virtual ground).
+- The 9V supply will feed the op-amp, with a simple 100K resistor divider (R7, R8) 4.5 Volts are generated to be used as a bias voltage (also known as a virtual ground).

 - The resistors junction (+4.5V) is decoupled to ground with an electrolytic capacitor C4 (1uF) which removes all ripple from the supply voltage.

 - The diode D1 protects the pedal against reverse polarity connections.

 - The stereo in jack is used as an on-off switch, connecting the battery (-) terminal to ground when the guitar jack is plugged.

 The op-amp is configured in a classic non-inverting topology, the resistors R4, R5, and R6 set the voltage gain as it will be seen in the Voltage Gain Section.
 Several capacitors C1, C2, C3, and C5 will filter the guitar signal, always keeping a flat response as it is explained in the Frequency Response Section.

 - The 22MΩ input resistor R1 next to the input jack to ground is a pull-down resistor which avoids popping sounds when the pedal is switched on.
 The input pull-down resistor becomes the maximum input impedance of the pedal.

 - The (+) input is biased to 4.5V through the R2 resistor (10MΩ), keeping the virtual ground at 4.5V and being able to amplify bipolar guitar input signals.

 MXR MicroAmp Input Impedance.